yiqi-liu/yiqi-liu.github.io/_pages/research.md

 toc: false
 ---

-I am interested in identification problems in causal inference, as well as nonparametric estimation and inference for policy-relevant questions.
+I work on identification problems in causal inference as well as nonparametric estimation and inference for policy questions.

 ## Working Papers
 - **Using Forests in Multivariate Regression Discontinuity Designs**, with [Alice Yuan Qi](https://econ.washington.edu/people/yuan-alice-qi) (2023)\